prisma/prisma/docs/tutorial.md

 ![](https://imgur.com/xK3c2HH.png)

 The instructions say to navigate into the project directory, start Prisma's development mode and finally execute the demo script.
-You'll skip the `prisma2 dev` command for now though and just run the `script.ts` script.
+You'll skip the `prisma2 dev` command for now though and run the `script.ts` script.
 Before doing so, let's quickly take a look at its contents:

 ```ts
 import { Photon } from '@generated/photon'